NikhilDikshit/Distributed-Computing-Projects/README.md

-# Distributed-Computing-Projects
+# Parallel-and-Distributed-Computing-Projects
-Source codes of the projects completed as part of the Distributed Computing coursework (CS 610) taught by Prof. Mehdi Badii at Pace University, New York.
+Source codes of the projects completed as part of the Parallel and Distributed Computing coursework (CS 610) taught by Prof. Mehdi Badii at Pace University, New York.

 ## Week 1 (09/23)
 There are two arrays: 'a' and 'b' of type integer.
 Make two threads to sort: a and b.
 Make a third thread to merge these two arrays into array: c.
 The method: main should display array c.
 Note that the two sort threads should work concurrently.
 Once the array a and b are sorted the merge thread merges them.